freshteapot/learnalist/api/doc/manual.test.md

     }
 }'
 ```
+Should return 200

-Add a list with unknown type, should fail with 400.
+# Add a list with unknown type, should fail with 400.
 ```sh
 curl -s -w "%{http_code}\n" -XPOST  http://127.0.0.1:1234/alist -u'chris:test' -d'
 {